Two full-length novels that bring to life famous horses from history.

-Follow the links below to discover more about the birth of my novel "I am the Great Horse", from the initial idea through its writing to publication and beyond.
-I'm still amazed that my scribbled one-line idea grew into an epic novel that has touched the lives of so many people from across the world.
+Want more?
+Follow the links below to join me in the writing of "I am the Great Horse", from the initial idea through to publication and beyond.
+I'm still amazed that my scribbled, one-line idea grew into an epic novel that has touched the lives of so many people of all generations across the world.

 3. Getting into the horse's (rather big) head!

 4. Beginning the book

 9. Editing - the author's view

 10. Editing - the editor's view by Helen Wire